Tips to Shoot Video Like a Professional Videographer

 Knowing where to position lights makes all the difference in getting a natural effect versus making people look as though they're about to undergo surgery.

-Besides the standard 3-light setup, experiment to get dramatic effects.
+Besides a standard 3-light setup—one directly on the subject, plus a backlight and a fill light—experiment to get dramatic effects.
 Turn out all the lights in a room and use only your equipment to highlight what you want.

 Compose Creative Interviews